aaronbloomfield/nws/hws/docker/index.md

 To exploit it:

-- Connect to any container; we'll use outer1 in this example: `docker exec -it nws-outer1 /bin/bash`.
+- Connect to any container; we'll use outer1 in this example: `docker exec -it nws-outer1 bash`.
 You should connect twice, in 2 different windows.
 - Ensure that port 6200 on the metasploit container is closed by running `nmap -p 6200 metasploit`.
 We'll see nmap in more detail later, but it should say "closed" in the output of nmap next to the port 6200 entry.
 - Exploit the vulnerability: try to connect to that machine via `ftp metasploit`.
 Enter any username, but have the username end with `:)`; enter any password.
 	- After you enter the password, it will appear to hang for around a minute -- you can go to the next step as soon as you enter the password; you don't have to wait.